stephen-fox/rust-windows-library-forwarding-example/README.md

-# Windows import forwarding example with Rust
+# Windows import forwarding example in Rust

-Note: This project is for educational purposes only.
+Note: This code is for educational purposes only.

-This repository demonstrates proxying a Windows dynamic library using import forwarding using Rust.
+This repository demonstrates proxying a Windows dynamic library using import forwarding in Rust.
 It relies on the Windows compiler's [module-definition (DEF)][def] file format.
 For a full explanation of this technique, please refer to ["dll-hijack-by-proxying"][tothi-repo] by GitHub user [tothi][tothi].